uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 ### Generic Object Types

-Just like with functions, we can use type parameters with objects:
+Just as with functions, we can use type parameters with objects:

 ```ts
 type Box<Type> = {